n-tirrell/CMVR/README.md

 This tool requires minimal storage, using no more than 1 KB during runs.

 ### Usage
-1. Enter the patient's date of birth and the rsID of the variant of interest
+1. Enter the patient's date of birth and the rsID of the variant of interest.
 2. Click the radio button of the data you want: variant, model, or patient data.
    - Variant data is the default search option.
 It provides the patient name, variant rsID, variant frequency, variant mutation, gene ID, gene name, and gene product.
    - Model data returns the patient name, variant rsID, internal process ID, process name, internal model ID, and model name.